EZENGESH/PORTFOLIO/README.md

-it was an awesome journy
+it was an awesome journey